 contexts.
 The current definition repeatedly checks whether the failure

-argument is of a given type using the fail-type?
+type of the value argument is of a given type using the fail-type?

 meta-node.
 This is repetitive and does not convey the intent that this